thevindu-w/clip_share_server/README.md

 ```
 ./clip_share [-h] [-s] [-r] [-R] [-d] [-D]

-  -h   Help         - Display usage and exit.
+  -h   Help         - Display command usage and exit.
+                      This takes precedence over other options.

+  -v   Version      - Display application version and exit.
-                      This takes priority over all other options.
+                      This takes precedence over other options.

   -s   Stop         - Stop all instances of the server if any.
-                      This takes priority over -r and -R.
+                      This takes precedence over -r and -R.

   -r   Restart      - Stop other instances of the server if any,
                       and restart the server.
 This option takes